Cooking With Ayeh

 • 10 mint leaves

-• 2 tablespoon flour (I used chickpea flour but you can use any flour)
+• 2 tablespoons flour - I've used chickpea flour

 • 1 teaspoon cumin